MAJOR Tourist Mistakes in Ireland (& What Locals Wish You Knew)

 9. Misunderstanding the weather…

-Another common mistake I see tourist make in Ireland is misunderstanding the weather!
+Another common mistake I see is misunderstanding the weather in Ireland.

-You can quite literally get 4 seasons in the one day, and it can be torrential rain one minute and blue sky's and sunshine the next.
+You can genuinely get four seasons in one day.
+Torrential rain one minute, blue skies and sunshine the next.

 10. Don't pack incorrectly for Ireland